washingtonstateuniversity/workflow-docs/wordpress/wsuwp-https.md

 ```

 If you do not see this message, then stop deployment and read the error carefully as it will usually explain the exact problem.
 Only continue deployment once `nginx -t` returns the expected lines above.

-9. Reload the nginx configuration with `service nginx reload`.

 The certificate and domain configuration are now live.
 If it is not already, DNS for this domain should be pointed to the server.